tejaswinieedara/ThinkCrew/README.md

 * For code contributions, fork → branch → PR.
 * Keep changes minimal and add tests or documentation when introducing new features.

-If you’d like, I can generate a `CONTRIBUTING.md` template for you.

 ---